JakeChampion/fetch/CONTRIBUTING.md

 Note that we only accept features that are also described in the official [fetch specification][].
-However, the aim of this project is not to implement the complete specification; just the parts that are possible to emulate using XMLHttpRequest.
+However, the aim of this project is not to implement the complete specification; just the parts that are feasible to emulate using XMLHttpRequest.
+See [Caveats][] for some examples of features that we are unlikely to implement.

 Contributions to this project are [released][tos] to the public under the [project's open source license](LICENSE).